 Supportive care is sometimes called palliative care, which is often confused with hospice care.
 They are not the same thing.
 Hospice is reserved for end-of-life care, and supportive care is available immediately after the diagnosis of any serious illness.

 Potentially Severe Side Effects

 Though serious side effects are rare, they can occur with certain treatments.
-Ask your doctor whether the therapies in your treatment plan put you at risk and, if so, how to identify the symptoms and when to seek emergency care.
-Report symptoms immediately.
+Ask your doctor whether the therapies in your treatment plan put you at risk and, if so, how to identify the symptoms and when to report symptoms and seek emergency care.

 - Infection can occur as a result of a low white blood cell count (neutropenia) and other factors.